 Sadly, a fire destroyed the building that housed the college for its first 10 years.
 But supporters of Tabor banded together and built two new buildings in two years’ time: a dormitory/dining hall and an administration/classroom building.
 These buildings – the Mary J. Regier Building and the H.W.
 Lohrenz Building – were finished in 1920 and are still in use today.

 From its beginning, Tabor College has offered a broad liberal arts curriculum with a strong Christian foundation.
-The first two school terms in 1908-1909 included natural sciences, mathematics, English language and literature, ancient languages, history, Bible and biblical history, business, vocal music and organ, German reading and grammar.
+The first two school terms in 1908-1909 included natural sciences, mathematics, English language and literature, ancient languages, history, Bible and biblical history, business, vocal music and organ, and German reading and grammar.
 Painting and drawing were added the following year.

 While Tabor has continued to be affiliated with the Mennonite Brethren Church, changes have been made organizationally over time.
 The Tabor College School Association, later known as the Tabor College Corporation, owned and operated the college until 1934 when ownership was transferred to the Board of Trustees of the Conference of the Mennonite Brethren Church of North America.
 Tabor currently operates under its own charter.
 Our Tabor College Board of Directors is responsible to the Mennonite Brethren churches of the Central, Southern, Latin America and North Carolina districts.

-In the course of Tabor’s history, the Hillsboro campus has offered an associate of arts degree, a bachelor of arts degree, a master’s degree in education and a graduate degree in theology.
+In the course of Tabor’s history, the Hillsboro campus has offered an associate of arts degree, a bachelor of arts degree, a master’s degree in education, and a graduate degree in theology.

 Tabor College’s School of Adult and Graduate Studies, an extension of the main school, opened offices in 1993 in Wichita, Kan., with the first classes beginning the following year.
 Associates, undergraduate and graduate degrees have all been and are still offered there.
 Initially, AGS offered undergraduate degrees in management and organizational development, business, Christian ministries and nursing, plus a graduate degree in business administration.